FabianSchuetze/EconPDEs.jl/README.md

  - The option `inner_iterations` (default to `10`) specifies the number of inner Newton-Raphson iterations.
  - The option `autodiff` (default to `true`) specifies that the Jacobian is evaluated using automatic differentiation.

-# Higher-level Solver for Economics Models
-I use the PDE solver `Ψtc` to solve several models in continous time.
+ The algorithm underlying this PDE solver is explained in details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

+# `solve` solves  economic models

+The function `solve` is a higher-level function to solve economic models.
+In the background, the function still relies on the PDE solver `Ψtc` in the background.
+The goal of this function is to reduce the boilerplate when solving new models.

-Each model only needs to define four elements
+To `solve` a economic model, the user only needs to define three functions.
-- a type that includes the model parameters
-- a `Stategrid` function that creates the state space grid
+- a `Stategrid` function that creates the state space grid specific to the economic problem.
-- an `initialize` function that corresponds to the initial solution of the problem
+- an `initialize` function that returns an initial guess for the functions that solve the system of PDEs.
-- a `pde` function that codes the PDE of the model.
+- a `pde` function that returns the system of PDEs.
+More precisely, the function takes as argument a current guess and a grid position.
+It returns  a tuple of three terms.
+	1. The first term is a tuple corresponding to the system of equations evaluated at this grid point.
+	2. the second term is a tuple for the drift of state variables (used to upwind the scheme).
+	3. the third term is a dictionary from symbols to value.
+It is not used to solve the model, but it allows to compute interesting quantities beyond the solution of the PDEs.

-Models are coded in the folder `src/models`.
+Examples of these functions can be found in the folder `src/models`.
+I have coded:
+- Habit Model of Campbell Cochrane (1999)
+- Long Run Risk Model of Bansal Yaron (2004)
+- Heterogeneous Agent Models of Garleanu Panageas (2015) and DiTella (2016)

+## Examples

 ### Campbell Cochrane (1999)
 Asset pricing model with time varying habit